faishallk/deepfake-GUI/README.md

 # DeepFake GUI
-A streamlined, GUI-powered application for detecting deepfakes using **ResNeXt50 + LSTM** architecture.
-Built to bridge the gap between cutting-edge deepfake detection research and practical, user-friendly applications.
+A streamlined, GUI-Flask powered application for detecting deepfakes using **ResNeXt50 + LSTM** architecture.

 🚀 **Detection Goal**:
 Classify videos/images into: